robomq/robomq.io/docs/SSL.md

 # SSL use cases

 We will provide examples of AMQP SSL clients of key based message routing scenario in Python.
 They are variants of the Python example in *Key based message routing* section.
-The only deference is they connect over SSL, so we're going to focus on the connecting part of the code.
+The only difference is that they connect over SSL, so we're going to focus on the connecting part of the code.

 The first example verifies [robomq.io](http://www.robomq.io) certificate, while the second one doesn't.
 You may choose to follow any of them according to your specific demands.